 7. Showcase Amenities Through Short-Form Video

-Short-form videos on Instagram Reels and TikTok highlight the most attractive property amenities.
-Content features the pool deck, fitness center, rooftop lounge, and pet park with upbeat music.
+Short-form videos on Instagram Reels and TikTok highlight the most attractive property amenities (such as a pool, fitness center, rooftop lounge, or pet park).
 Production requires only a smartphone and good lighting to create authentic and engaging clips.
 Daily or weekly posting cadences keep the community visible to local scrollers and prospects.
-Video tours of common areas provide a realistic view of life within the apartment communities.

 8. Highlight Resident Stories and Testimonials